DPBourne/MATLAB-SDOT/README.md

 * The code is limited to 3D (2D code coming soon).
 * The source measure is the Lebesgue measure on a cuboid.
+* The support of the discrete target measure must be contained in the support of the source measure.
 * The transport cost is either the quadratic cost or the periodic quadratic cost.

 We plan to address some of these limitations in future updates.